Blendify/blender-manual/blender_docs/manual/modeling/surfaces/properties/active_spline.rst

 Cyclic U/V
-   Like curves, surfaces can be closed (cyclical) or open, independently in both directions, allowing you to easily create a tube, donut or sphere shape, and they can be viewed as "solids" in *Edit Mode*.
+   Like curves, surfaces can be closed (cyclical) or open, independently in both directions, allowing you to easily create a tube, torus or sphere shape, and they can be viewed as "solids" in *Edit Mode*.
    This can be set per interpolation axis.
 Bézier U